antgiant/GOES-Big-Screen/README.md

   * max_size_percent
     * Maximum size of the bouncing image relative to screen.
 So, 100% = image will exactly fit screen (with black bars if needed).
   * crop_clip_path
     * A comma separated list of points to crop the image.
-It sends the points directly to the [polygon](https://developer.mozilla.org/en-US/docs/Web/CSS/basic-shape#polygon()) filling rule of the css [clip-path](https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path) property.
+It sends the points directly to the [inset](https://developer.mozilla.org/en-US/docs/Web/CSS/basic-shape#inset()) filling rule of the css [clip-path](https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path) property.
+(Does not support rounded corners.)

 ## Image Resolution to High for Chromecast (Causes System Crash)
 * ~~[Florida View](<Florida.html>)~~